 Candidates applying for a grade 7 post will have recently completed or be concluding their PhD and, while they may have limited direct experience of the requirements for the post, they must outline their experience, skills and achievements to date which demonstrate that they meet or that they have the potential to achieve the essential criteria.

 Candidates must also establish that their PhD and existing educational experience suits them to the role.

 - A good first degree in Politics, International Relations or a closely related subject.

-- A PhD (or be close to submission) in Politics, International Relations or a closely related subject such as Peace and Conflict Studies.
+- A PhD (or be close to submission) in Politics, International Relations or a closely related subject

 - Experience of teaching and examining at University level with positive student feedback gained.